vgmrips/vgmtools/README.md

 This tool allows VGM tagging via commandline, HTML NCRs can be used in place of Unicode characters.

+### VGM Tag Transfer (vgm_tt)
+---
+This tool transfers tags and/or file names of VGMs from one folder to the VGMs of another folder, based on song/loop length.

 ### VGM Trimmer (vgm_trim)
 ---
 This is a simple vgm trimmer.
 It's recommended to use it if you have a completely clean loop (e.g. one found with the VGM Loop Finder).